 Agricultural Adaptation to Climate Change

 Adaptation has the potential to reduce the magnitude of challenges associated with climate change and increase the capture of possible benefits.
-Increasing soil organic matter, implementing flexible cropping systems, and installing well designed drainage systems are examples of on-farm actions that can reduce the impacts of extreme events expected to increase as a result of climate change.
+Increasing soil organic matter, implementing flexible cropping systems, and installing well designed drainage or irrigation systems are examples of on-farm actions that can reduce the impacts of extreme events expected to increase as a result of climate change.
 Providing responsive insurance programs and supporting stategic research are examples of adaptation responses that governments and industry can offer.
 In addition to building resilience to extreme conditions, actions like these also enable the agriculture sector to take advantage of potential benefits of climate change such as more heat units or a longer growing season.

 Agriculture is dynamic; the sector is constantly adapting to stressors such as market and weather changes.
 With the conscious development of resources to build adaptive capacity, agriculture can adapt to and meet the challenges presented by climate change.